projectopengroup/Pogbot/README.md

 # Pogbot
 <p align="left">
-<a href="//discord.gg/MPesmHm">MMF Community Discord</a>
+<a href="https://discord.gg/zRHZymwxfY">Project Open Group Discord</a>
 </p>

 This is an open source community ran project.
-Join the MMF discord above for more information on how to participate.
+Join the discord above for more information on how to participate.
 Coded in python, running on AWS.

 ## Project Leads